docker/docs/install/windows/docker-ee.md

 [Federal Information Processing Standards (FIPS) Publication 140-2](https://csrc.nist.gov/csrc/media/publications/fips/140/2/final/documents/fips1402.pdf) is a United States Federal security requirement for cryptographic modules.

 With Docker EE Basic license for versions 18.09 and later, Docker provides FIPS 140-2 support in Windows Server 2016.
-This includes a FIPS support cryptographic module.
+This includes a FIPS supported cryptographic module.
 If the Windows implementation already has FIPS support enabled, FIPS is automatically enabled in the Docker engine.

 **NOTE:** FIPS 140-2 is only supported in the Docker EE engine.
 UCP and DTR currently do not have support for FIPS 140-2.